LLNL/shroud/docs/reference.rst

 PY_helper_prefix
     Prefix added to helper functions for the Python wrapper.
+    This allows the helper functions to have names which will not conflict with any wrapped routines.
+    When option *PY_write_helper_in_util* is *True*, *C_prefix* will be prefixed to the value to ensure the helper functions will not conflict with any routines in other wrapped libraries.

 PY_type_obj
     Name variable which points to C or C++ memory.